 Use Short Breaks Wisely

+Ready for another time management tip?
 If you are prone to wasting time, be mindful of even 10- to 15-minute periods of free time that you have throughout the day.
 These smaller blocks of time can easily add up to 1 free hour or more throughout a single day.
 What can you do in 15 minutes?
 Answer several emails?
 Return phone calls?
 Throw in a load of laundry?
 Make it a habit to use your time, no matter how short of a period, wisely.
 You will be surprised by how much you can get done and you will be proud that you have not put any of your time to waste.

 Make Technology Work for You

 Computers, smartphones, tablets, and technology can either be friends or foes.
 If social media is a distraction, set a time limit for how long you spend on it every day.
-For example, you can make it a point to spend just a few minutes in the morning and again in the evening checking your social media accounts.
+For one time management strategy, you can make it a point to spend just a few minutes in the morning and again in the evening checking your social media accounts.
 Technology can be an asset if you use it wisely.
 Use apps and tools to help you track and schedule your time.
 Set alarm reminders for when you are supposed to start a task.
 You can even block websites that are tempting and encourage you to waste your time.

 Limit Your Time